loomchild/cv/README.md

 # CV

-A script to generate CV PDF from HTML page.
-It's based on [wkhtmltopdf](http://wkhtmltopdf.org/) library, which uses WebKit rendering engine.
+A script to generate CV and other documents in PDF format from HTML source.
+It's based on [wkhtmltopdf](http://wkhtmltopdf.org/) library, which in turn uses WebKit rendering engine.

+Cool thing about this utility is that you can work on your CV in a web browser, use CSS templating capabilities like hiding and replacing text, chose alternative styles using standard browser mechanisms and generally utilize the full expressive potential of familiar HyperText Markup Language and Cascading Style Sheets.

+Example style is included, but the concept is more interesting than the actual implementation.
+In other words, I hope you'll create your own unique design for your CV.

 ## Requirements